maheshwariswamy542-spec/Hospital_operations_Analysis/README.md

 * Highest adjusted daily rate: **August 2020 — 32.35 admissions per day**
 * Lowest adjusted daily rate: **February 2022 — 27.57 admissions per day**

-Adjusting for days in each month confirmed that February 2022 remained the lowest-activity month.
+Adjusting for the number of days in each month confirmed that February 2022 remained the lowest-activity month.

 ### 11. Hospital-Name Fragmentation

 The dataset contained **39,876 unique hospital names**.
-The ten most frequently recorded hospital names represented only **0.65%** of total admissions.
+The ten most frequently recorded hospital names represented only **0.65%** of admissions.

-Names such as `LLC Smith`, `Smith LLC`, `Ltd Smith`, and `Smith Ltd` demonstrate possible entity-standardization problems.
+Names such as `LLC Smith`, `Smith LLC`, `Ltd Smith`, and `Smith Ltd` indicate possible entity-standardization problems.

 Hospital workload rankings should not be treated as reliable without: